Jun 15, 2023

 Jun 27, 2020

-How to spray a champagne bottle at your wedding: everyone’s seen it, everyone’s had a crack at it, and everyones experience ends with one of “nailed it”, “nearly took my head off”, or “fizzled out to a flaccid wisp like Creeds record contract” (I bought a few of their albums back in the day so this is all fair game, and I guess that makes me fair game).
+How to spray a champagne bottle at your wedding: everyone’s seen it, everyone’s had a crack at it, and everyones experience ends with one of “nailed it”, “nearly took my head off”, or “fizzled out to a flaccid wisp like Creeds record contract” (we bought a few of their albums back in the day so this is all fair game, and I guess that makes us fair game).

 Also file this under – things you can practice at home in a pandemic.
 Great for your serotonin levels, not so great for your lounge room walls, so maybe one to take to the streets.